yasomaru/go-sdk/internal/readme/README.src.md

 This repository contains an unreleased implementation of the official Go software development kit (SDK) for the Model Context Protocol (MCP).

+> [!WARNING]
-**WARNING**: The SDK should be considered unreleased, and is currently unstable and subject to breaking changes.
-Please test it out and file bug reports or API proposals, but don't use it in real projects.
-See the issue tracker for known issues and missing features.
-We aim to release a stable version of the SDK in August, 2025.
+> The SDK should be considered unreleased, and is currently unstable
+> and subject to breaking changes.
+Please test it out and file bug reports or API
+> proposals, but don't use it in real projects.
+See the issue tracker for known
+> issues and missing features.
+We aim to release a stable version of the SDK in
+> August, 2025.

 ## Design